suzytamang/clever-rockies/README.md

 # CLEVER (CL-inical EVE-nt R-ecognizer)

-This repo includes the Python3 version of CLEVER code form [here](https://github.com/suzytamang/clever-sdoh/tree/master)
+This repo includes the Python3 version of CLEVER code from the Program Evaluation Resource Center, Office of Mental Health and Suicide Prevention, Department of Veterans Affairs.

+Original Development Team
+Suzanne Tamang
+Manual
+Tanya

+Continued Developent Team
+Suzanne Tamang
+Asqar
+Ester Meerwijk

 Create an output folder.
 Run the shell scripts in each of the step folders under ./src.
 The scripts are provided as examples.